 15. encourage them to be independent.

-Independence is key during the middle school years.
+Independence is vital during the middle school years.
 When your child is growing and changing, they need to start taking responsibility for themselves.

 As a parent, you can encourage your middle schooler to be independent by following these tips: